magnussmed/unoeuro-deployment/README.md

 ```bash
 make deploy-prod
 ```
-Remember you will have to push some changes before you can run the deploy command.
+<b>Remember</b> you will have to push some changes before you can run the deploy command.